Segmentations

 Channel

 Represents a channel through which products in the product catalogue are being sold.
-For example a webshop, Facebook, Amazon etc.
+For example an online store, Facebook, Amazon etc.

 Device

-Represents a device that an end user (webshop customer) is using to buy products in the product catalogue.
+Represents a device that an end user (online store customer) is using to buy products in the product catalogue.
 For example a desktop computer, iPhone, iPad, and the like.

 Translation culture